metal-stack/mini-lab/README.md

 # mini-lab

-Small lab to setup the `metal-stack` locally.
-Starts two leaf switches and the [metal-api](https://github.com/metal-stack/metal-api) to try [metalctl](https://github.com/metal-stack/metalctl) and the creation of machines.
+The mini-lab is a small, virtual setup to locally run the metal-stack.
+It deploys a partition containing two leaf switches and the metal control plane.
+With [metalctl](https://github.com/metal-stack/metalctl) you will be able to try out machine allocation.

+This project can also be used as a template for writing your own metal-stack deployment.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->